DaniiNyan/core-challenge/README.md

 # Core Challenge

 ### Summary:
-- What is this?
+- What is?
 - How it works?
 - Architecture
 - Future features
-- Final considerations
+- About the challenge

-## What is this?
+## What is?
-This is a data analysis system.
+It's a data analysis system.
 It's able to read a lot of specific flat files, analyse the data inside it and output a report.

 ## How it works?
-This system reads all `.dat` files from `/data/in` folder.
+The system reads all `.dat` files from `/data/in` folder.
 To be read, files must contain data in one of the three following format:
 <br>